dadoonet/dadoonet.github.io/content/blog/2024-01-10-the-new-decade/index.md

 * Of course some [BBLs](https://www.elastic.co/blog/free-lunch-for-open-source-engineers) and [ElasticFR Meetups](https://www.meetup.com/ElasticFR/)

 If you have a chance [to be nearby](https://speaker.pilato.fr/), and even if we don't know each other, please come and say hi!
 There will always be a smile for you!

+PS: if you are curious, here are [some stats](stats.png) about my 2023 year.
+It does not show everything but gives an idea.